dss-extensions/OpenDSSDirect.py/README.md

 ### Thanks

-Thanks to @tshort, Davis and @temcdrm for their input.
-And thanks to @GordStephen for helping debug issues.
+Thanks to @tshort, Davis, @temcdrm, @GordStephen and @Muxelmann for their input and comments.

+See @Muxelmann's repo [here](https://github.com/Muxelmann/OpenDSSDirect.make) on how to build OpenDSS for Linux.